 Emergency Medical Technicians (EMTs) and Paramedics are an important part of pre-hospital emergency medicine.
-These certifications/licenses may be required to work on an ambulance, for a fire department or even in the hospital emergency room.
+These certifications/licenses may be required to work on an ambulance, for a fire department, or even in the hospital emergency room.
 Do these jobs pay well?
-Can you live off the money you make as a EMT or Paramedic?
+Can you live off the money you make as an EMT or Paramedic?

 EMTs and Paramedics can live off the salary they make.
 However, the lifestyle they can live will depend on location, experience, employer, and overtime hours.

-If you are thinking about becoming an EMT or Paramedic, but are wondering if you can support yourself on the salary, keep reading.
-We will also compare salary’s from different areas of the US to help you decide if and where being an EMT is right for you.
+If you are thinking about becoming an EMT or Paramedic but are wondering if you can support yourself on the salary, keep reading.
+We will also compare salaries from different areas of the US to help you decide if and where being an EMT is right for you.

 Table of Contents